openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 - There were like 200 lines of JS code that have been optimized. because:
 - We can use HTML/CSS instead of JS like image-accordion etc.
-- Used cached js code(By function) instead of repeated code
+- Used cached JS code(By function) instead of repeated code
 - Some of the widgets like 'Timeline' widgets had heavy JS code.
 We make it totally lightweight.
-Such: Instead of raw scroll functionality, we have used Elementor waypoint function.
+Such: Instead of raw scroll functionality, we have used the Elementor waypoint function.

 - We have removed vendor-prefixed extra code and again merged it into a CSS file.